 To start, my leveraged Smith Manoeuvre dividend portfolio for the first time has seen a significant drop in dividend income year over year.
 This is due to dividend cuts in resource names such as: Canadian Oil Sands; Baytex Energy; Crescent Point Energy; Major Drilling Group; Calfrac Well Services; and, Teck Resources.
 While these are companies of decent quality, prior to their dividend cuts, they did not have a history of dividend increases.
 This account currently sits at $1,368.75/quarter in dividends vs. $1,446.5/quarter reported last in the update.
 We’ve also seen smaller reductions in dividends in our TFSA and RRSP.

 Even with the reduction in dividend income in some of our accounts, it hasn’t been all bad.
 The good news is that I’ve been deploying some of that corporate cash into dividend stocks which has resulted in an overall gain in dividend income quarter over quarter.
 With oil in the 30’s and other resource/materials companies hurting, I am watching the best names and waiting to deploy more capital.
 In case you are wondering, i’m watching ExxonMobil, Chevron, Imperial Oil, Potash Corp, TransCanada, Suncor, and Enbridge.

 We still have a long way to go, but we are, for the mos part, moving in the right direction.

-Total Dividends: $16,873.51/yearIf you would like to read more articles like this, you can sign up for my free newsletter service below (we will not spam you).
+Total Dividends: $16,873.51/yearIf you would like to read more articles like this, you can sign up for my free weekly money tips newsletter below (we will never spam you).